adnanq2004/Cyber-Final-Project---cloudcrane/PRESENTATION.md

 ##### dex2jar

+A tool that can convert classes.dex files to classes.jar, or vice versa, in order to view source code of Android applications using any Java decompiler.

 ##### diStorm3

+A decomposer library that disassembles instructions into various bit-sizes.

 ##### edb-debugger

+A 32-bit debugger tool that analyzes binary code, for Linux devices.
+One of its main goals is modularity.

 ##### Jad Debugger

+A java decompiler that converts .class files into source code.

 ##### Javasnoop

+A tool to test the security of java applications.
+It lets you attach an existing process and instantly begin tampering with it.

 ##### OllyDbg

-##### Valgrind
+A 32-bit debugger tool that analyzes binary code, for Windows devices.

-{Demo in Java + "Java isn't normally used, but we are using it purely for presentation purposes."}
+# {Demo in Java + "Java isn't normally used, but we are using it purely for presentation purposes."}

-{Talk about code obfuscation, the opposite of decompiling}